 #13.
 Bearish Flag Forex Pattern

-But here, it forms during a pullback of an impulsive downwards move.
-After its formation a breakout to continue the bearish trend follows.
+But here, it forms during a pullback of an impulsive downward move.
+After its formation, a breakout to continue the bearish trend follows.

 #14.
 Bullish Rectangle Forex Pattern

 The forex market is either uptrending, downtrending, or ranging.
-In a range, there’s no clear winner between the bulls and bears which results in sideways movement.
+In a range, there’s no clear winner between the bulls and bears, resulting in sideways movement.

-Therefore, the price is bound in a fixed area by support and resistance levels.
-This range doesn’t last forever, eventually, there’s a breakout to start a new trend.
+Therefore, support and resistance levels bound the price in a fixed area.
+This range doesn’t last forever.
+Eventually, there’s a breakout to start a new trend.

 When this breakout is to the upside, it is a bullish rectangle that triggers the start of a new uptrend.